PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Complément d’enquête is a France 2 investigation show mainly dealing with societal problems, broadcast every fortnight on TV.

 In their segment dating from January 19th 2009, their investigation, titled Ces ados qui nous échappent (These teenagers that grow away from us), was centred on teenagers.
-From the entire show, the following scene, taken from the “les Dangers d’Internet” (The Dangers of Internet) segment and uploaded to Youtube on February 12th 2009, would greatly catch attention:
+From the entire show, the following scene, taken from the “les Dangers d’Internet” (The Dangers of Internet) segment and uploaded to Youtube on February 12th 2009 (shown below), would greatly catch attention:

 CC (French shorthand for “coucou”, meaning Hello)

 Tu va voir ma bite (though there is a typo that may change the meaning of the actual sentence, here, it means Do you want to see my dick)